disidrosi/disidrosi.github.io/content/blog/03-pieces-of-the-action/index.md

 Through *Pieces of the Action*, Bush teaches us that successful R&D requires both technical expertise and a deep understanding of the human factors that drive project success.
 Should you read it?
 Absolutely yes.

-## 7. Further Reading

-(1) Wingate, L. M. *Project Management for Research and Development: Guiding Innovation for Positive R&D Outcomes*; Levin, G., Series Ed.; Best Practices and Advances in Program Management; CRC Press: Boca Raton, FL, USA, 2015.
+[^1]: Wingate, L. M. *Project Management for Research and Development: Guiding Innovation for Positive R&D Outcomes*; Levin, G., Series Ed.; Best Practices and Advances in Program Management; CRC Press: Boca Raton, FL, USA, 2015.

-(2) Some would say it is a *wicked problem*.
+[^2]: Some would say it is a *wicked problem*.
 For more on this, see: Senge, P. M. *The Fifth Discipline: The Art and Practice of the Learning Organization*, 2nd ed.; Doubleday/Currency: New York, NY, USA, 2006.

-(3) *The Standard for Project Management and a Guide to the Project Management Body of Knowledge (PMBOK Guide)*, 7th ed.; Project Management Institute, Inc.: Newtown Square, PA, USA, 2017.
+[^3]: *The Standard for Project Management and a Guide to the Project Management Body of Knowledge (PMBOK Guide)*, 7th ed.; Project Management Institute, Inc.: Newtown Square, PA, USA, 2017.

-(4) *The Case Study Teaching Method*. [https://casestudies.law.harvard.edu/the-case-study-teaching-method/](https://casestudies.law.harvard.edu/the-case-study-teaching-method/) (accessed 2024-08-26).
+[^4]: *The Case Study Teaching Method*. [https://casestudies.law.harvard.edu/the-case-study-teaching-method/](https://casestudies.law.harvard.edu/the-case-study-teaching-method/) (accessed 2024-08-26).

-(5) Crowe, S.; Cresswell, K.; Robertson, A.; Huby, G.; Avery, A.; Sheikh, A. The Case Study Approach. *BMC Med.
+[^5]: Crowe, S.; Cresswell, K.; Robertson, A.; Huby, G.; Avery, A.; Sheikh, A. The Case Study Approach. *BMC Med.
 Res.
 Methodol.* **2011**, *11* (1), 100. [https://doi.org/10.1186/1471-2288-11-100](https://doi.org/10.1186/1471-2288-11-100).